The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Read your Union Bylaws here >

-Section 5.
+Section 7.
 No one member can have the equivalent of over 50% FTE appointment through the Union.
-Members can not have more than one paid position from the Union at a given time.
+Members cannot have more than one paid position from the Union at a given time.

-Section 8.
-No agent or official of the Local Union or Campus Unit is authorized to execute a real estate lease, deed, service or maintenance contract or other long term agreement unless the proposed agreement has been reviewed by an outside expert or attorney and has been approved by the Executive Board.
+Section 10.
+No agent or official of the Local Union or Campus Unit is authorized to execute a real estate lease, deed, service or maintenance contract or other long-term agreement unless the proposed agreement has been reviewed by an outside expert or attorney and has been approved by the Executive Board.

-Section 9.
-Reimbursement for per diem expenses when travelling on Union business shall be provided to elected Union officials as follows:
+Section 11.
+Reimbursement for per diem expenses when traveling on Union business shall be provided to elected Union officials as follows: